Cimex404/42-CPP_collection/README.md

 <p>
 When we draw a triangle between these points: Pab, Pac, Pbc we can get their area.
 If these three areas add up to exactly the size of the abc triangle, then P is inside the triangle.
 </p>

+#	CPP Module 03
+###	ClapTrap
+This is a simple task of creating a class called `ClapTrap`, this class has following attributes: `name`, `hit_points`, `attack_points`, `energy_points`.
+It also has these public methods: `attack`, `takeDamage`, `beRepaired`.
+ClapTrap can't attack and heal, when hit_points or energy_points are at 0.
+The default constructor must take a name and sets the default values for `hit_points`, `attack_points` and `energy_points`.

+###	ScavTrap
+This is the introduction to inheritance.
+The class `ScavTrap` is a child of the `ClapTrap` class, therefore the `ScavTrap` does only need a separate name and attack functions, as we want to be able to see, wheter a `ClapTrap` or a `ScavTrap` is attacking.
+This will also be true for all following classes.
+The `ScavTrap` will also have a new method called `guardGate`, calling this function will toggle the guardkeeping mode.

+###	FragTrap
+This is essentially the same the `ScavTrap`, but with a different special method: `giveHighfive`.
+This method will simply print a positive high-five message to the stdout.

+###	Diamond Trap (Now this is tricky)
+This is a double inheritance.
+Basically, the `DiamondTrap` is a child of both `ScavTrap` and `FragTrap`.
+It inherits the values of `hit_points` and `attack_points` from `FragTrap` and `energy_points` and the `attack` method from ScavTrap.
+In addition, the `DiamondTrap` must have a separate name from its `ClapTrap` grandfather, namely, the grandfather must have a `_clap_name` suffix as it's name.
+Lastly, the `DiamondTrap` must be able to use all methods, such as `attack`, `highFive` and `guardGate`.
+But also it's own special method called `whoAmI`, which prints its own name, but also the grandfather `ClapTrap` name.
+(That was a lot of `Traps`...)